This is default featured slide 1 title

 Lhosar

-Share Tamu Lhosar 30th December 2020 Abiding the lunar calendar Tamang, Magar, Gurung and other Himalayan communities of Nepal celebrate Tamu Lhosar as their New Year during the month of December.
+Lhosar Share Tamu Lhosar 30th December 2020 Abiding the lunar calendar Tamang, Magar, Gurung and other Himalayan communities of Nepal celebrate Tamu Lhosar as their New Year during the month of December.
 Monasteries are attractively adorned with colorful decorative items.
 People take blessings from monks for their progress, prosperity and happiness.
 Each home raises a flag on top of its roof.
-A party is organized at home and invitations are forwarded to relatives and friends.
-Delicious food, music and dance become the essence of party.
-Greetings and gifts are exchanged.
+A party is organized at home and invitations are...

 Pashupatinath Temple